dtk77/WebService/README.md

 # WebService
-Service for sending emails and logging the result in DB.
+WebService for sending emails and logging the result to the database.
 Test project.